Whitehorse Waterfront Trolley: Stations

 Until 2018, it ran daily from noon until four o'clock.
 A complete trip, viewing all stations, took approximately 15 minutes.
 The car is stored in a roundhouse/train shed at 1127 First Avenue (end of Wood Street).

 Cancellation of service

 While repairs to the track aimed to have service resumed by mid-summer 2018, it was announced the trolley would not operate in the 2018 season.
 In April 2018, the Yukon Government announced they would cease funding the trolley due to its financial burden.
 Shortly after, in June 2019, track infrastructure was still deteriorating and considered a hazard.
-One month later, near the end of July 2019, tracks in several areas were lifted.
+One month later, near the end of July 2019, due to concerns about deteriorating timber that covered street-running areas, these sections were lifted.

+Revival

+On June 14, 2024, the service was reintroduced on a shorter stretch, from Roundhouse to Rotary Park.
+In summer, the timetable is Tuesday to Friday, noon to 4 pm, along with various special evening events.
+Autumn timetable being Saturdays only, noon to 3pm.